Nokia adds durable entry-level smartphone - Gadget

 Nokia adds durable entry-level smartphone

-The Nokia 02-4G, released in South Africa by HMD Global this week, is an affordable and highly durable handset with improved resistance against dust and moisture.
+The Nokia 02-4G, released in South Africa by HMD Global this month, is an affordable and durable handset with improved resistance against dust and moisture.

 Published on

-The Nokia 02-4G, released in South Africa by HMD Global this week, is an affordable and highly durable handset with improved resistance against dust and moisture.
+The Nokia 02-4G, released in South Africa by HMD Global this month, is an affordable and durable handset with improved resistance against dust and moisture.

-HMD Global, the company behind Nokia phones, has announced the launch of the Nokia 02-4G, an affordable and durable smartphone designed to withstand everyday use.
+HMD Global, the company behind Nokia phones, this month launched the Nokia 02-4G, an affordable and durable smartphone, in South Africa.
 With a price point that appeals to cost-conscious consumers, the Nokia 02-4G boasts a range of features that are usually found on more expensive devices.

 The Nokia 02-4G has a durable design that has been rigorously tested to withstand drops, bumps and spills.
 The device has an IP52 rating for resistance against dust and water spray, providing improved protection against moisture damage.
 The Nokia 02-4G also features a large battery that provides longer talk time, as well as the latest battery-saving features.